stonefonly/RGetDataProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-Time.Body.Acceleration.XYZ
-Time.Gravity.Acceleration.XYZ
-Time.Body.Acceleration.Jerk.XYZ
-Time.Body.Gyroscope.XYZ
-Time.Body.Gyroscope.Jerk.XYZ
-Time.Body.Acceleration.Magnitude
-Time.Gravity.Acceleration.Magnitude
-Time.Body.Acceleration.Jerk.Magnitude
-Time.Body.Gyroscope.Magnitude
-Time.Body.Gyroscope.Jerk.Magnitude
-Frequency.Body.Acceleration.XYZ
-Frequency.Body.Acceleration.Jerk.XYZ
-Frequency.Body.Gyroscope.XYZ
-Frequency.Body.Acceleration.Magnitude
-Frequency.Body.Acceleration.Jerk.Magnitude
-Frequency.Body.Gyroscope.Magnitude
-Frequency.Body.Gyroscope.Jerk.Magnitude
+-Time.Body.Acceleration.XYZ
+-Time.Gravity.Acceleration.XYZ
+-Time.Body.Acceleration.Jerk.XYZ
+-Time.Body.Gyroscope.XYZ
+-Time.Body.Gyroscope.Jerk.XYZ
+-Time.Body.Acceleration.Magnitude
+-Time.Gravity.Acceleration.Magnitude
+-Time.Body.Acceleration.Jerk.Magnitude
+-Time.Body.Gyroscope.Magnitude
+-Time.Body.Gyroscope.Jerk.Magnitude
+-Frequency.Body.Acceleration.XYZ
+-Frequency.Body.Acceleration.Jerk.XYZ
+-Frequency.Body.Gyroscope.XYZ
+-Frequency.Body.Acceleration.Magnitude
+-Frequency.Body.Acceleration.Jerk.Magnitude
+-Frequency.Body.Gyroscope.Magnitude
+-Frequency.Body.Gyroscope.Jerk.Magnitude

 =============================================================================================
 Information about variables that were estimated from these signals
 =============================================================================================
 The set of variables that were estimated from these signals are:

-Mean(): Mean value
+-Mean(): Mean value
-STD(): Standard deviation
+-STD(): Standard deviation
+-mad(): Median absolute deviation
+-max(): Largest value in array
+-min(): Smallest value in array
+-sma(): Signal magnitude area
+-energy(): Energy measure.
+Sum of the squares divided by the number of values.
+-iqr(): Interquartile range
+-entropy(): Signal entropy
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+-arCoeff(): Autorregresion coefficients with Burg order equal to 4 -correlation(): correlation coefficient between two signals -maxInds(): index of the frequency component with largest magnitude -meanFreq(): Weighted average of the frequency components to obtain a mean frequency -skewness(): skewness of the frequency domain signal -kurtosis(): kurtosis of the frequency domain signal -bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+-angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-Gravity.Mean
-time.Body.Acceleration.Mean
-time.Body.Acceleration.Jerk.Mean
-time.Body.Gyroscope.Mean
-time.Body.Gyroscope.Jerk.Mean
+-Gravity.Mean
+-time.Body.Acceleration.Mean
+-time.Body.Acceleration.Jerk.Mean
+-time.Body.Gyroscope.Mean
+-time.Body.Gyroscope.Jerk.Mean

 However, we currently use only Mean and STD (Standard deviation) for the tidy data set.